Revitalising static grass

 Founder of ModelRailwayEngineer, Andy Leaning

-Andy is a lifelong modeler, writer, and founder of modelrailwayengineer.com.
-He has been building model railways, dioramas, and miniatures for over 20 years.
+Andy is a lifelong modeller, writer, and founder of modelrailwayengineer.com and its sister site.
+He has been building model railways, dioramas, and miniatures for over 30 years.
 His passion for model making and railways began when he was a child, building his first layout at the age of seven.

 Andy’s particular passion is making scenery and structures in 4mm scale, which he sells commercially.
-He is particularly interested in modelling the railways of South West England during the late Victorian/early Edwardian era, although he also enjoys making sci-fi and fantasy figures and dioramas.
-His website has won several awards, and he is a member of MERG (Model Railway Electronics Group) and the 009 Society.
+He is particularly interested in modelling the railways of South West England during the late Victorian era, although he also enjoys making sci-fi and fantasy figures and dioramas.

 When not making models, Andy lives in Surrey with his wife and teenage son.
 Other interests include history, science fiction, photography, and programming.
 Read more about Andy.